aponcedeleonch/Spotify-helper/README.md

 **Valuable output:** `user_code`

+General instructions from Spotify: https://developer.spotify.com/documentation/general/guides/authorization-guide/

 3. Now we can exchange the obtained `user_code` in the last step for a token to make requests to the Spotify API.
 The functions for this exchange is already implemented in the code of this repository in the file `spotify_api.py`.
+Now you can put all the **Valuable output** you obtained in a JSON file and run the available commands of the script.
+The format of the JSON file is specified at the [Requirements section](#requirements)